Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Natural composition and calorie content

 The natural composition of Brazil nuts is very diverse.
-Walnut contains a large number of nutrients, among which are present:
+The nut contains a large number of nutritional elements, including:

 • vitamins - B1, B2, B3, B5, B6, B9, PP, E, C, D;